Research and reports

 A range of startup business grants are available depending on the sector you want to go into.
 For example:

 This fund supports heritage projects ranging from designed landscapes to cultural traditions.
 The National Lottery Grants for Heritage 2022-23 is prioritising projects that promote inclusion, boost the local economy, encourage skills development and job creation, and support wellbeing.

 Learn about the National Lottery business grant.

 The Prince’s Trust supports young people aged 18 to 30 to start and run their own business.
 Besides funding and resources, they also provide training and mentoring.

-While this is now closed for applications, The Prince’s Trust runs an Enterprise Course, which involves info sessions and workshops to help you launch your business.
+The Prince’s Trust runs an Enterprise Course, which involves info sessions and workshops to help you launch your business.
 You can apply for low-interest business loans between £500 and £5,000, and the Prince’s Trust says small business grants may be available in special circumstances.

 If you’re an entrepreneur who’s building a solution to social problems in the UK, check out UnLtd awards.
 If you’re 16 or older, willing to participate in learning, and working for the benefit of others, UnLtd could help you start out.
 They offer awards from £500 to £15,000 across two separate startup packages.

 Wondering what mentoring is all about?
 Read our article on the benefits of having a mentor for your small business to learn more.